-You probably know the exchange offices, which are present at almost every major railway station.
+You probably know the exchange offices, which are present at almost every major railway station and international airport.
 That small desk with the sign next on which all the different currencies can be seen.

 People who stand in line there participate in the foreign exchange (Forex) market, or the international currency market.
 At the moment they exchange their money for the same amount minus a commission in another currency, the value of the currency has changed a very little bit.